 What we can do about a car alarm

-What you can do to prevent your alarm causing an issue
+What you can do to prevent your alarm from causing an issue

 Register your house alarm with us.
-Once you've registered, we'll have the contact details of at least 2 keyholders who'll be able to turn the alarm off.
+Once you've registered, we'll have the contact details of at least 2 keyholders who will be able to turn the alarm off.

 Make sure the registered keeper details for an alarmed vehicle are up to date.
 Include a phone number that you can be contacted on at all times.